AbhimanyuAryan/netfixgpt/README.md

 - `/src/hutil/tmp`: folder containing the the data corresponding to hollywood movies;
 - `/src/evaluation`: this is our evaluation pipeline to understand how development affects our models;
 - `/src/netfixgpt`: this is the source to our model and rag pipeline;
-- `/tests`: contains the files with the queries used for testing the various models.
-Additionally this folder has the file 'results', this is the spreasheet containing the success percentages for each model according to the category.
+- `/tests`: contains the files with the queries used for testing the various models;
+- `/tests/results`: this folder has the spreasheet containing the success percentages for each model according to the category (and a pdf with the same data for an easier observation).

 ## Goals